 Looky Looky Men / Chinese sellers / Charity Beggars

-This problem appears to be limited to the areas adjacent to Veronicas and Starco in the early hours of the morning, or around ‘closing time’.
+This problem appears to be limited to the areas adjacent to Veronicas and Starco in Playa de las Americas in the early hours of the morning, or around ‘closing time’.
 Male revellers (particularly those walking alone) heading home after a night out may be approached by one or more African women.
-The women will pretend to offer the man sexual services whilst rubbing their bodies up against him and stroking his crotch.
+The women will pretend to offer the man sexual services whilst rubbing their bodies up against him, kissing him and stroking his crotch erotically.
 However, the true aim is to distract the aroused male long enough to liberate his wallet, phone or other valuables.
-We were personally caught out by this scam last week on Tuesday, Wednesday, Thursday, Friday, and 3 times on Saturday (P.S. a pack of 10 wallets is available in the Chinese shop for €9.99).
+The writer of this article was personally caught out by this scam last week on Tuesday, Wednesday, Thursday, Friday, and 3 times on Saturday (P.S. a pack of 10 empty wallets is available in the Chinese shop for €9.99).
 Seriously however, it is advisable to avoid letting these woman approach you or make physical contact, as on occasions they have been known to become violent or to pull out a knife etc when challenged by an angry or drunk tourist.

 Electrical / Gadget Shops